 - Download the Family Presence Guidelines Long Term Care brochure.

 If you are coming to see someone who is being treated in the Emergency department, we ask that the number of visitors are limited to one visitor at a time for adult patients or two adult visitors (parents) for infant/child patients.
 For more information on the Emergency department, please click here.

 Family members and very close friends may visit patients in the Intensive Care Unit.
 The patient or a spokesperson for the patient should identify visitors the patient would want to see.
 To ensure patient privacy and in respect to other families in the ICU, we limit the number of visitors so that no more than two people are visiting a patient at one time.
 For more information about care in the ICU, please click here

 We recognize that family members, friends and loved ones play an important part in a patient’s mental health recovery.
 To support quality patient care and recovery we recommend that you speak with the mental health staff about the best times to visit your loved one.
 Visiting may be restricted or interrupted at any time to protect the privacy, rights and safety of patients, visitors and staff.
 We recommend that you visit your loved one during non-therapy activities.
 Staff can help arrange for children to visit in a separate area outside the Mental Health Unit.

 The main unit door is locked at all times.
 There is a phone located outside the locked door to speak with staff for entry to the unit.
 Visitors are expected to check in at the nursing station when they arrive.
 There are a number of items that are not permitted inside the unit, so please be sure to check with a member of the care team before bringing any items in with you.
-For more information about the Mental Health program, please click here.

 VISITORS TO THE ADULT REHABILIATION UNIT